ivan-primaturangga/gotra-notifications/README.md

 ## Error Handling

-Jika parameter wajib tidak diisi, constructor akan melempar error:
+If required parameters are missing, the constructor will throw an error:

 - `WHATSAPP_API_URL is required`
 - `WHATSAPP_API_KEY is required`

-Selalu gunakan try/catch atau .catch() untuk menangani error dari promise.
+Always use try/catch or .catch() to handle promise errors.

 ---